RanyAlbegWein/Rugmi/README.md

         After providing the PIN code, an access token and refresh token will be requested from imgur.com and will be stored in ~/.rugmi_tokens (077 umask) along with Client ID and Client Secret.

-        After setup is complete, rugmi will automatically ask imgur.com for a new access token once it expires.
+        After setup is complete, rugmi will automatically upload FILES to imgur.com.

+        Rugmi will ask imgur.com for new access token once expired.

 **OPTIONS**